 Applicants are required to submit an essay on a producer who inspires them and why (one page maximum).

-Applicants may submit a PDF of a treatment or a screenplay (maximum of 20 pages) that they feel displays their narrative talent.
+Applicants may submit a PDF of a treatment or a screenplay (maximum of 20 pages) of which you are the sole writer that you feel displays your narrative talent.

-PRODUCTION DESIGN: Submit samples of work that demonstrate evidence of the applicant's design process which should include all or a majority of the following skills: Architectural, Theater or Industrial design hand drafting, computer drafting (Vector Works, CAD, SketchUp), hand and computer model-making skills, perspective, sketching and life-drawing ability, set and prop construction experience and graphic design (Photoshop and Illustrator) and Interior Design ability.
+PRODUCTION DESIGN: Submit samples of work that demonstrate evidence of the applicant's design process which should include all or a majority of the following skills: Architectural, Theater or Industrial design hand drafting, computer drafting (Vector Works, CAD, SketchUp), hand and computer model-making skills, perspective, sketching and life-drawing ability, set and prop construction experience and graphic design (Photoshop and Illustrator) and Set Decorating ability.

 SCREENWRITING: Screenwriting applicants must submit:

-- Write a scene on the topic of "A Surprise" (five pages maximum); please include not only the scene but a synopsis of the scene for reference purposes.
+- Write a scene on the topic of "What Went Wrong" (five pages maximum); please include not only the scene but a synopsis of the scene for reference purposes.

 The following disciplines have priority deadlines for scholarship consideration.
 Only those applications received by the priority deadlines below will be considered for AFI Scholarship funding.
 Applications for admission, however, may be accepted after the priority deadline date but not considered for scholarship.